-Living with a loved one’s addiction can be one of the most horrifying experiences anyone can ever go through.
+Living with a loved one’s substance use disorder can be one of the most difficult experiences anyone can ever go through.
 The feelings of frustration, sadness, anger, and helplessness can be overwhelming as you watch someone transform before your eyes into an entirely different person.

-There are few things more devastating than having a front-row view of an active addiction.
+There are few things more devastating than having a front-row view of a substance use disorder.

 1. They Lie